Adaptive Webpage Fingerprinting from TLS Traces: Adaptive Fingerprinting

+Initially, the adversary compiles a list of webpages and then proceeds to repeatedly load each webpage several times.
+For each visit, the network traffic between the client and the server is stored in a packet capture file (pcap file) and placed in a library of \textit{raw} traces.
 Following the collection of the raw traffic traces, the adversary processes them into sequences of integers (Figure~\ref{fig:sequences}).
 Each sequence corresponds to one of the IP addresses that transmitted data during the pageload and contains the byte-counts sent by that IP address over time.

-In particular, each time an IP addresses sends out traffic, the byte-count is appended to the corresponding sequence while the rest of the sequences are appended with a zero-count element.
+In particular, each time an IP address sends out traffic, the new byte-count is appended to the corresponding sequence while the rest of the sequences are appended with a zero-count element.
 This is done to preserve the relative order of the transmissions.
-If an IP address sends more than one consecutive packets (i.e., no traffic from other IP addresses is interleaved), the byte-counts of those packets are aggregated and only their sum is appended.
+When an IP address sends more than one consecutive packets (i.e., no traffic from other IP addresses is interleaved), the byte-counts of those packets are aggregated and only their sum is appended to the sequence.

-Works on website fingerprinting represent the data exchange as a single sequence where incoming packets are denoted by their byte-count and a negative sign, while outgoing by the byte-count with a positive sign~\cite{panchenko2016website,hayes2016k,bhat2019var}.
+Unlike our approach, prior works represent the data exchange as a single sequence where incoming packets are denoted by their byte-count and a negative sign, while outgoing by the byte-count with a positive sign~\cite{panchenko2016website,hayes2016k,bhat2019var}.
 This is equivalent to using only two IP sequences, one for incoming and one for outgoing traffic.
 The reduction in the number of sequences is because anonymity networks (e.g., Tor) conceal the IP addresses involved in a pageload as all the traffic is routed through an entry node of the network.
-In contract, TLS does not protect the IP addresses of the servers involved in a page load (e.g., user's client, main Wikipedia server, servers for auxiliary JavaScript files and images).
+In contrast, TLS does not protect the IP addresses of the servers involved in a page load (e.g., user's client, main Wikipedia server, servers for auxiliary JavaScript files and images).
 Following this step, the sequences can be optionally \textit{quantized} to eliminate noisy artifacts (e.g., small differences in the byte counts).
-At the end of this process, the adversary has a dataset of labeled traces (each trace is a set of IP sequences corresponding to a single page load) that can be used to train the neural network (leftmost block in Figure~\ref{fig:training}).\\
+At the end of this process, the adversary has a dataset of labeled traces (each trace is a set of IP sequences corresponding to a single page load) that can be used to train the neural network (leftmost block in Figure~\ref{fig:training}).